-Either the Vice President for Academic Affairs (VPAA) or the Faculty Status Committee (FSC) may recommend tier non-advancement (FHB 7.1.2.1.1, 7.3.5.C, and 7.4) in the event of unsatisfactory performance.
+Either the Vice President for Academic Affairs (VPAA) or the Faculty Status Committee (FSC) may recommend tier non-advancement (FHB 7.4) in the event of unsatisfactory performance.
 Such a recommendation will be accompanied by a letter stating the reasons.
-No matter which party makes the initial recommendation, in any potential case of tier non-advancement both the VPAA and the FSC will examine the data and each will make its own recommendations differ, the President shall call the FSC and the VPAA together in order to try to reconcile the differences.
+No matter which party makes the initial recommendation, in any potential case of tier non-advancement both the VPAA and the FSC will examine the data and each will make its own recommendation (with accompanying explanatory letter) to the President.
+In the event that the two recommendations differ, the President shall call the FSC and the VPAA together in order to try to reconcile the differences.
 The final decision shall belong to the President.
 If the decision is to withhold tier advancement, the faculty member will receive a copy of the letter(s) outlining reasons for the action.
-If the faculty member wishes to appeal the decision, refer to FHB 7.5 for the procedure to do so.
+If the faculty member wishes to appeal the decision, refer to FHB 7.6 for the procedure to do so.